carbon-language/carbon-lang/llvm/tools/llvmc/doc/LLVMC-Reference.rst

 default edge *per language*).

 When multiple plugins are loaded, their compilation graphs are merged together.
-Since multiple edges are not allowed, an edge defined in several plugins will be replaced by the definition from the plugin that was loaded last.
+Since multiple edges that have the same end nodes are not allowed (i.e. the graph is not a multigraph), an edge defined in several plugins will be replaced by the definition from the plugin that was loaded last.
 Plugin load order can be controlled by using the plugin priority feature described above.